-- default and foreclosure on Marathon's assets if its operating revenues after a business combination are insufficient to pay its debt obligations; - acceleration of Marathon's obligations to repay the indebtedness even if Marathon makes all principal and interest payments when due if Marathon breaches the covenants contained in any debt securities, such as covenants that require the satisfaction or maintenance of certain financial ratios or reserves, without a waiver or renegotiation of such covenants; - an obligation to immediately repay all principal and accrued interest, if any, upon demand to the extent any debt securities are payable on demand; and - Marathon's inability to obtain additional financing, if necessary, to the extent any debt securities contain covenants restricting Marathon's ability to obtain additional financing while such security is outstanding, or to the extent Marathon's existing leverage discourages other potential investors.
+- · default and foreclosure on Marathon's assets if its operating revenues after a business combination are insufficient to pay its debt obligations; - acceleration of Marathon's obligations to repay the indebtedness even if Marathon makes all principal and interest payments when due if Marathon breaches the covenants contained in any debt securities, such as covenants that require the satisfaction or maintenance of certain financial ratios or reserves, without a waiver or renegotiation of such covenants; - an obligation to immediately repay all principal and accrued interest, if any, upon demand to the extent any debt securities are payable on demand; - Marathon's inability to obtain additional financing, if necessary, to the extent any debt securities contain covenants restricting Marathon's ability to obtain additional financing while such security is outstanding, or to the extent Marathon's existing leverage discourages other potential investors.

-Through March 31, 2008, Marathon's efforts have been limited to organizational activities, activities relating to Marathon's initial public offering, activities relating to identifying and evaluating prospective acquisition candidates, and activities relating to general corporate matters; Marathon has incurred significant costs conducting due diligence and negotiating the Merger; and Marathon has neither engaged in any operations nor generated any revenues, other than interest income earned on the proceeds of its private placement and initial public offering.
-Marathon earned approximately \$2.0 million in interest income for the three months ended March 31, 2008, of which approximately \$1.5 million was received and approximately \$0.5 million was accrued as of March 31, 2008.
+Through December 31, 2007, Marathon's efforts have been limited to organizational activities, activities relating to Marathon's initial public offering, activities relating to identifying and evaluating prospective acquisition candidates, and activities relating to general corporate matters; Marathon has neither engaged in any operations nor generated any revenues, other than interest income earned on the proceeds of its private placement and initial public offering.
+Marathon earned approximately \$14.9 million and \$5.2 million in interest income for the year ended December 31, 2007 and for the period from April 27, 2006 through December 31, 2006, respectively, of which \$13.9 million and \$3.9 million, respectively, was received and \$1.0 million and \$1.3 million accrued as of December 31, 2007 and December 31, 2006 respectively.

-As of March 31, 2008, Marathon had only approximately \$2.1 million of unrestricted cash available for completing the Merger, for payment of approximately \$3.1 million of accrued expenses and for general corporate matters.
-The following table shows the total funds held in the trust account through March 31, 2008:
+As of December 31, 2007, Marathon had approximately \$2.7 million of unrestricted cash available to it for its activities in connection with identifying and conducting due diligence of a suitable business combination, and for general corporate matters.
+The following table shows the total funds held in the trust account through December 31, 2007:

-Net proceeds from Marathon's initial public offering and private placement of warrants to Marathon Investors, LLC placed in trust \$ 302,416,724 Deferred underwriters' discounts and commissions 6,405,736 Total interest received to date 21,360,648 Less total interest disbursed to Marathon for working capital through March 31, 2008 3,900,000 Less total taxes paid through March 31, 2008 10,140,406 Total funds held in trust account at March 31, 2008 \$ 316,142,702 Interest Receivable attributable to the Trust \$ 450,781
+Net proceeds from Marathon's initial public offering and private placement of warrants to Marathon Investors, LLC placed in trust \$ 302,416,724 Deferred underwriters' discounts and commissions 6,405,736 Total interest received to date 18,873,755 Less total interest disbursed to Marathon for working capital through December 31, 2007 3,900,000 Less total taxes paid through December 31, 2007 9,665,406 Total funds held in trust account at December 31, 2007 \$ 314,130,809 Interest Receivable attributable to the Trust \$ 999,199

-For the three months ended March 31, 2008, Marathon paid or incurred an aggregate of approximately \$3.3 million (excluding income taxes) in expenses for the following purposes:
+For the year ended December 31, 2007, Marathon paid or incurred an aggregate of approximately \$1.2 million (excluding income taxes) in expenses for the following purposes:

-- · premiums associated with Marathon's directors and officers liability insurance; - · payment of estimated taxes incurred as a result of interest income earned on funds currently held in the trust account; - expenses for due diligence and investigation of prospective target businesses; - legal and accounting fees relating to Marathon's SEC reporting obligations and general corporate matters; and - · miscellaneous expenses.
+- premiums associated with Marathon's directors and officers liability insurance; - payment of estimated taxes incurred as a result of interest income earned on funds currently held in the trust account; - expenses for due diligence and investigation of prospective target businesses; - · legal and accounting fees relating to Marathon's SEC reporting obligations and general corporate matters; and - miscellaneous expenses.